HEMT-based 1K front-end electronics for the heat and ionization Ge CryoCube of the future RICOCHET CE$\nu$NS experiment

 \section{HEMT based voltage amplifier for the heat channel}

 The heat amplifier shown on Fig.~\ref{AmpliCharge} ({\it Right}) uses some of the same features of the charge amplifier.
 The second stage of amplification at 300 K is based on the same low noise op amp to provide the needed high open loop gain thanks to its feedback capacitance C1.
 The HEMT is biased in the same way.
 V$_d$ and I$_{ds}$ are kept constant and fixed by R4, R5, R6 and op amp U1.
 The NTD is DC coupled to the HEMT input.
 This allows a direct bias of the gate through the R14 and R15 resistors and the NTD itself.
 The R12-R13-R16 network is added to keep the NTD bias constant while the gate bias varies.
 The HEMT source is self-biased with the current flowing through the low value resistor R3.
 The HEMT is used as a differential device, the amplification loop is closed by connecting the output of U1 to the HEMT source.
 As the feedback is on the source there is no need of inverter compared to the charge amplifier.
 Thanks to this feedback V$_s$ follows V$_g$ to keep I$_{ds}$ constant.
-The amplification scheme is equivalent to a non inverter amplifier with the HEMT gate at the positive input and the source at the negative input.
+The amplification scheme is equivalent to a non inverting amplifier with the HEMT gate at the positive input and the source at the negative input.